There are two reasons to build your house in the dead of night illuminated only by a small lantern and the moon.

 Even stranger is the story that during WWII, Kenneth erected a “submarine stopping device,” in his yard – not a particularly crazy idea, since 10 ships on the coast of Santa Cruz were attacked by Japanese submarines and six people killed – built out of a large metal wheel with the electronics held in the well house.
 According to one source (an unnamed interviewee in the oft-cited The Sidewalk Companion to Santa Cruz Architecture), the device actually worked and caused problems for the US Navy.

 Kenneth left Santa Cruz in 1957, and his path after that is lost to history.
 Local historians have traced all of his relatives, but after 1957, Kenneth, aka Claire, Clarke and Clarence Kitchen vanished from the historical record.
-After his disappearance the house was briefly turned into a Greek Church earning the nickname the “Unorthodox Chapel.”
+After his disappearance, the house was briefly turned into a Greek Church earning the nickname the “Unorthodox Chapel.”
 It has been abandoned since the 1990s.
 Kenneth is said to have died three separate times, which may have contributed to his fascination with occult sciences, symbology, and numerology.

 While the home is the subject of many rumors, the truth is little is known about exactly why Kenneth built it in the way he did.
 He was said to have learned his trade during WWI in Turkey so there is speculation that he also picked up some Eastern and Occult religious ideas while he was there.
 (If he was there at all.)

 Regardless, today the “Court of Mysteries” stands out from its suburban neighbors, giving generation after generation of curious Santa Cruz teenagers a starting place for tall tales and mystic revelations.

 Update February 2016: This historic landmark property was purchased.
 The new owners are working with the city of Santa Cruz and the Santa Cruz Historic Preservation Committee to develop a personal family compound and restore and repair the landmark artifacts.
 The new owners are an artist and a writer who are looking forward to returning to Santa Cruz and making this unique property their primary residence.